yetanotherjobboard/load-tests/README.md

-# Yajb performance testing results
+# YAJB performance testing results

 Search functionality is expected to have the most load:
 - number and activities of job seekers > number and activities of job posters